It’s a no brainer that covid-19 has brought major changes in every aspect of your customers’ life— purchasing behaviors, needs, and emotional mindset.

 Whatever situation your customer faced, the value of providing a great customer experience hasn’t changed a bit for businesses.

-In fact, brands started to put more attention on improving their customer engagement.
 According to Salesforce, 80% of consumers said that experience is as important as products.

 After the pandemic, every brand is becoming customer-centric.
 But how can you ensure you are taking the right step to give them the best experience?

 Well, here we’ve broken down why customer engagement will change drastically in the upcoming years, and how brands are using creative thinking, care, and empathy to enhance customer engagement.

 If you think improving customer engagement is child’s play for brands, then you definitely have a wrong idea!
 Before the pandemic devastated us, most businesses weren’t aware of how to keep customers engaged for the long run.

 Most importantly, they didn’t consider social platforms an effective medium to keep their customers engaged or gain profits.

 If we look back in 2017, 28% of the SMBs used to spend only 3-5 hours on social media marketing, 27% spend less than 1 hour!